Range Reports

 Everyday we receive requests from new reloaders asking for load data using our bullets.
 Due to liability reasons, we do not provide this information.
 However, we know that many of you that use our bullets have this information.

-Reloading Forums and Discussions
+Reloading Forums and Links

 HandLoading and Reloading - thehighroad.org forum